 Who are the I-O psychology faculty?

-For more information contact Dr. Thomas Mitchell, professor and director of the Industrial and Organizational Psychology Concentration within the M.S. in Applied Psychology program.
+For more information contact Dr. Thomas Mitchell, director of the Industrial and Organizational Psychology Concentration within the M.S. in Applied Psychology program.